hrtq-guive/colorsful/kev_assets/chantier.md

 ## Technical Context
 - **File**: `web-app/src/components/LogoPage.jsx`
 - **Logic**: Look for the `// Distribute achromatic videos (S < 5) across 360 degrees` comment block.

+## KEVIN NOTES AND IDEAS

+- Build a color palette like a playlist
+- Eveytime i listen to a video, the color disappears or becomes black in its influence zone (i can reset) to try to explore all the videos
+- un petit fade quand la video se ferme et on revient au noir (peut-être le curseur qui revient à la place où on l'a laissé là où il y a la video)